-This Statutory Body approved course is designed for those with initial nurse registration who wish to become specialist community public health nurses in one of three areas of practice:
+This course is accredited by the Nursing and Midwifery Council (NMC), granting a licence to practise.
+It is designed for those with initial nurse or midwife registration who wish to become specialist community public health nurses in one of three areas of practice:

-Brunel also offers some modules from this programme as a CPPD (Continuing Personal and Professional Development).
+Brunel University London also offers some modules from this programme as a CPPD (Continuing Personal and Professional Development).
 To find out more and to apply, please click here.